 Employer and employee contribution requirements are determined as percentages of covered payroll amounts and vary based upon the age of each employee at the date of entering membership in OCERS or a reciprocal plan.
 Employer contribution rates are determined using the entry age normal actuarial cost method based upon a level percentage of payroll.
-For the year ended December 31, 2014, employer contribution rates ranged from 21.04% to 57.28%.
+Employer contribution rates ranged from 21.08% to 56.35% for the year ended December 31, 2015, and from 21.04% to 57.28% for the year ended December 31, 2014.
 Employee contributions are established by the OCERS Board of Retirement and guided by applicable state statutes.
-For the year ended December 31, 2014, employee contribution rates ranged from 8.93% to 15.63%.
-The amount of contributions from the agency recognized by the plan, measured as the total amount recognized as additions to the plan's fiduciary net position for the period ended December 31, 2014 and 2013, was \$384 and \$367, which was 100% of the required contribution, and represented 21% and 19.2% of the agency's covered-employee payroll, respectively.
+Employee contribution rates ranged from 9.08% to 15.63% for the year ended December 31, 2015, and from 8.93% to 15.63% for the year ended December 31, 2014.
+The contributions from the Agency recognized by the plan, measured as the total amounts of additions to the plan's fiduciary net position for the years ended December 31, 2015 and 2014, were \$467 and \$384, respectively, and equaled 100% of the required contributions, and represented 23.3% and 21.0% of the Agency's covered payroll, respectively.